PixuetuValley/amuravela.com/content/english/reciters/antonio-garcia-novo-diego.md

 +++

-Importante colaborador en cuanto al resurgimiento del secular sermón de L'Amuravela.
-Tras casi medio siglo de no celebrarse, él se encargó de recitar los versos en 1947, 1949, 1950, 1951, 1952 y 1953.
+Important collaborator in terms of the resurgence of the secular sermon of L'Amuravela.
+After almost half a century of not being celebrated, he was in charge of reciting the verses in 1947, 1949, 1950, 1951, 1952 and 1953.